 The Mathematics course (or ‘tripos’) is a three- or four-year degree.
 After three years you gain a BA Honours degree.
 You can then choose to study for a fourth year to complete a Master of Mathematics (MMath) degree.

-Please visit the University website for full details of the undergraduate Mathematics course content and structure.
+Please visit the Cambridge Admissions website for an overview and the Faculty of Mathematics website for full details of the undergraduate Mathematics course content and structure.

 As well as lectures at the University (just five minutes’ walk from Christ’s in first and second year) you have weekly ‘supervisions’ here at the College.
 These small-group tutorial sessions give you the advantage of personally-tailored guidance and tuition – one of the advantages of a Cambridge education.